TeYuanLiu/teyuanliu.github.io/_notes/2022-03-23-javascript-introduction.md

 ---
-title: "JavaScript 1 - An introduction to JavaScript"
+title: "JavaScript Info 1.1.1 - An introduction to JavaScript"
 excerpt: "What can we achieve using JavaScript?"
 categories:
 tags: JavaScript